wkhere/stackless/Doc/library/io.rst

       The name of the encoding used to decode the stream's bytes into strings, and to encode strings into bytes.

+   .. attribute:: errors

+      The error setting of the decoder or encoder.

    .. attribute:: newlines

       A string, a tuple of strings, or ``None``, indicating the newlines translated so far.

+   .. method:: detach()

+      Separate the underlying buffer from the :class:`TextIOBase` and return it.

+      After the underlying buffer has been detached, the :class:`TextIOBase` is in an unusable state.

+      Some :class:`TextIOBase` implementations, like :class:`StringIO`, may not have the concept of an underlying buffer and calling this method will raise :exc:`UnsupportedOperation`.

+      .. versionadded:: 3.1

    .. method:: read(n)